 But which one is best for achieving optimal mass?

 To help you decide the best way to gain weight, we've put these two muscle-building diets head to head.
 When analyzing each approach we looked at:

 The more calories you eat, the more weight you can gain quickly - hence the desire to do a dirty bulk.
 But let's take a look at how fast muscle gain in particular can happen on either diet.
 Is there a limit to the speed at which you are able to support muscle growth?

-One study looking at trained athletes and rate of muscle gain, included a nutrition controlled group and ad libitum group (1).
-The nutrition controlled group followed a macro controlled diet plan aimed to promote weight gain of 0.7% total body weight per week or roughly a 500 calorie increase per day.
-The diet included high protein (1.4 to 2 grams of protein per kg body weight) and less than 30% of calories from dietary fat, and suggested 5 to 7 nutritious meals throughout the day.
-Post workout nutrition was also included.
+One study looking at trained athletes and the rate of muscle gain included a nutrition-controlled group and an ad libitum group (1).
+The nutrition-controlled group followed a macro-controlled diet plan aimed to promote weight gain of 0.7% total body weight per week or roughly a 500-calorie increase per day.
+The diet included high protein (1.4 to 2 grams of protein per kg body weight) and less than 30% of calories from dietary fat and suggested 5 to 7 nutritious meals throughout the day.
+Post-workout nutrition was also included.

 The ad libitum group did not receive any nutritional counseling and were asked to increase their intake on their own accord with the same weight gain goal of 0.7% body weight gain per week.